risherlock/fsat-gs/README.md

 1. Check if there are indeed n number of floats after ':' in telemetry
 2. Indicate bluetooth communication break
+3. Timer interrupt for replot.
+Add data but donot replot.
+4. Telemetry and plotters are crying for their own files.

 ## Software
 ```